MikeQin/data-science-experience-using-spark/README.md

 "Data Science Experience Using Spark" is a workshop-type of learning experience.
 Upon completion, you will be able to:

 - Understand Jupyter Notebook App
-- Gain basic knowledge of Python
+- Learn basic knowledge of Python
-- Know how to use Jupyter Notebook to run Spark applications
+- Learn how to use Jupyter Notebook to run Spark applications
 - Learn Spark basics
 - Use Spark to solve basic analytical problems
-- Know how to create RDD and DataFrame in Spark
+- Learn how to create RDD and DataFrame in Spark
+- Learn Data Visualization Using Pandas
 - Perform Machine Learning using Spark ML

 There are two parts: